-As a largely bedroom community, demand for housing in Fairhaven is generally dependent on the regional South Coast and Providence-area and to some degree the Boston economy.
+As a largely bedroom community, demand for housing in Fairhaven is generally dependent on the regional South Coast and Providence area and to some degree the Boston economy.
 Closer at hand, the employment-driven portion of housing demand is tied closely to the future of the Acushnet Company, the SouthCoast Hospital Group and other large employers.
-With approximately one-quarter of employment in retail and hospitality related jobs, the local job base pays wages below the average for the state as a whole.
-Although the working waterfront generally has good paying jobs.
-The rise of Short Term Rentals (STR) and the Covid-19 pandemic are both indicating that the housing market could be changing.
-The increase in Short Term Rentals could drive housing prices up and decrease the availability of long-term rental housing.
-The Covid-19 pandemic is already responsible for a rise in house prices as people are escaping the cities.
-Expanding rental housing choices for the relatively large number of lowwage workers employed in the community's retail and hospitality industries represent one area of focus indicated by the economic character of the community.
+With approximately one-quarter of employment in retail and hospitality related jobs, the local job base pays wages below the average for the state as a whole, although the working waterfront generally has good paying jobs.